gaspardthrl/LearningOutLoud/content/post/eigenvalues_and_eigenvectors.md

 +++
-title = 'Unpacked: Eigenvalues & Eigenvectors'
-date = '2025-03-01'
+title = 'The Way of Data: Eigenvalues and Eigenvectors' date = '2025-03-01'
 [params]
   math = true